abcnorio/nspawn-aiml/Readme.md

 ### Disabling network on the guest

-As long as AI/ML webUIs do not implement strict security measures (almost impossible for them to do all!) you can work disable the network if you do not have to install or update something.
+As long as AI/ML webUIs do not implement strict security measures you can work along with disabling the network if you do not have to install or update something.
+Then it is not needed unless you want to upload to some server - then you can use the host for that.
+It is almost impossible for webUI developers to do all security steps possible.
+The effort and number of possibilities to consider on each different system is just too much.

 Some more best practices contain e.g.

-- to link as read-only your `$COMFYUIROOT/models` folder of ComfyUI into the container via a BIND rule if you do not want all models within the container.
+- Link as read-only the `$COMFYUIROOT/models` folder of ComfyUI into the container via a `BindReadOnly` rule if one does not want all models as read-write within the container.
+This was mentioned earlier.

-Enable/ disable network of the container from the host
+- Enable/ disable network of the container from the host

+Enable:

 ```bash
 # on host: